Vue International – Tax Strategy

 Vue International engages with tax authorities, including HMRC, with honesty, integrity and transparency and in a spirit of co-operative compliance.
 Vue International is prepared to seek external advice where it disagrees with a ruling or decision of a tax authority but will first seek to resolve any disputed matters through pro-active and transparent discussion and negotiation.

-This tax strategy has been published in accordance with Schedule 19 of the Finance Act 2016.
+This tax strategy has been published in accordance with Schedule 19 of the Finance Act 2016 and is in relation to the accounting period ended 30 November 2019.